chdsbd/kodiak/README.md

     # once a PR is merged into master, delete the branch
     delete_branch_on_merge = false # default: false

+    # DEPRECATED
-    # DEPRECATED.
-Due to limitations with the GitHub API this feature is
+    # Due to limitations with the GitHub API this feature is
     # fundamentally broken and cannot be fixed.
 Please use the GitHub branch
     # protection "required reviewers" setting instead.
 See this issue/comment
     # for more information about why this feature is not fixable: https://github.com/chdsbd/kodiak/issues/153#issuecomment-523057332.